Examples

 - Use the account token as the

-input and page token (or group of page tokens) asurls
+fooApiTokeninput and page token (or group of page tokens) asurlsinput.

 For an example on how to do this see the Vercel example.